FelixOnline/v2/content/articles/2015-12-6-just-gals-being-pals-a-history-of-lesbian-cinema.md

 subtitle: >
   To celebrate the release of Carol, we take a look over some of the best sapphic power-couples on the silver screen
 date: "2015-12-06 14:53:46 +0000"

 # Attributes from Felix Online V1
 id: "5809"
 old_path: /film/5809/just-gals-being-pals-a-history-of-lesbian-cinema
 aliases:
  - /film/5809/just-gals-being-pals-a-history-of-lesbian-cinema
+imported: true
+comments:
+ - I love this site  its so usefull and helpfullcs go skins battle scarred httpforumsrootsmagiccomindexphptopic15004problemwithnarativereportMaintain the excellent work and producing in the crowdmadden 17 coins httpwwwlapachatcomblogs1891709fifa17pointsthe5beststrategiestofindinexpensivecdsPGJ5gi httpwwwFyLitCl7Pf7ojQdDUOLQOuaxTXbj5iNGcom

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true